What is influencer marketing? Complete guide for 2025

 Rise of nano and micro-influencers

-The authenticity and high engagement rates of nano and micro-influencers often deliver better ROI than mega-influencers.
+The authenticity and sky-high engagement rates of nano and micro-influencers deliver better ROI than celebrities every time.

 Long-term partnerships over one-off campaigns

-I’ve maintained partnerships with some influencers for years, and these long-term relationships consistently outperform short-term collaborations.
+I’ve maintained partnerships with some influencers for years.
+These long-term relationships consistently destroy short-term collaborations.

 Values-based alignment